Aspiring Scholars Matching Grant Program

 The Arkansas Section 529 Plan Review Committee has set aside funds for matching grants.
 The Aspiring Scholars Matching Grant Program has been designed to help parents and other account plan owners add to their GIFT Plan accounts - and to bring the dream of higher education closer to being a reality.

-The program provides matching grants of up to $500 per year to eligible students, based on a household's income levels.
+The program provides matching grants of up to $500 per year for up to 5 years to eligible students, based on a household's income levels.

 Who can apply for the Program?

 - A GIFT Plan account owner.

 - Both the account owner and the account's designated beneficiary must be Arkansas residents (either U.S. citizens or permanent resident aliens).